 However, the new animated movie of Rapunzel’s fairytale hit the second place.
 Tangled is Disney’s new offering this holiday season, having $49.1 million over the weekend and gathering a cumulative of $69 million since its opening salvo Wednesday.

-Despite this holiday season was big business days for the top two movies, studio estimates regarding receipts of the Thanksgiving record fell short compared to the record have been set last year, when The Blind Side and The Twilight Saga: New Moon were released.
+Despite this holiday season was big business days for the top two movies, studio estimates regarding receipts of the Thanksgiving record fell short compared to the record have been set last year, when The Blind Side and The Twilight how to buy prednisone online Saga: New Moon were released.